Unity-Technologies/com.unity.multiplayer.docs/docs/learn/distributed-authority-quick-start.md

 ---
 id: distributed-authority-quick-start
-title: Distributed authority quickstart for Netcode for GameObjects
+title: Distributed authority general quickstart
 ---

 Use this guide to learn how to create your first [distributed authority](../terms-concepts/distributed-authority.md) Netcode for GameObjects project.
 It walks you through the connection setup, including connecting to the distributed authority service, and adding basic gameplay.